 To drive a school bus for an accredited school in the state of Oklahoma, a school bus driver must possess a Commercial Driver’s License (CDL) of the appropriate class for the vehicle driven with a school bus (S) and a passenger (P) endorsement.

 Submitting the application below is your first step.
 Your application will then be reviewed and you will be contacted.
-If you have any questions you may reach us at 918-352-7316.

 School Bus Driver Certification